 Man gets 29-39 years in kidnapping, rape of former North Shore woman

 Aug.
-1—BOSTON — A Charlestown man was sentenced Monday to 29 to 39 years in state prison for the 2019 kidnapping and rape of a former North Shore woman outside a Boston bar.
+2—BOSTON — A Charlestown man was sentenced Monday to 29 to 39 years in state prison for the 2019 kidnapping and rape of a former North Shore woman outside a Boston bar.

 Victor Pena, 42, was found guilty last week of 10 counts of aggravated rape and a kidnapping charge following a week-long trial in Suffolk Superior Court in Boston.

-It took a jury less than two hours last Tuesday to reject Pena's lawyer's claim that he was suffering from a mental health issue that rendered him unable to understand or control his behavior.
+It took a jury less than two hours on July 26 to reject Pena's lawyer's claim that he was suffering from a mental health issue that rendered him unable to understand or control his behavior.

 Judge Anthony Campo cited the strength of the case and the deep impact of the crime on the victim in imposing the sentence, according to reporters who were in court.